 These moves cover quite a few years and many miles, but it seems only yesterday that I had my first interview with that wonderful and widely respected man, whose name has become a household word - Mr. F. W. Woolworth.

 To complete the story, Arthur White retired from Clapham Junction in 1938, choosing to remain in the UK.
-Less than two years later he was persuaded out of retirement to return to store management, covering for a younger man away at war, first at Clapham Junction and later in Sutton High Street.
+Less than two years later he was persuaded out of retirement to return to store management, covering for a younger man away at war, first at Clapham Junction and later in Sutton High Street, both in South London.
 By the time that he retired the second time in 1946 he had completed 43 years' service - 11 in the USA and 31 in Britain.
 He retired back home.
 His son, Arthur A. White Jr., who was born in Britain and took dual American and British citizenship, volunteered for service in the RAF and served with distinction as his father manned the fort at home.
 When White Sr. retired for the second time, rather than return to Store Management in South East England, his son transferred to take the helm of a branch in the USA.
 He was the only Store Manager ever to do this, completing an unmatched family contribution to FWW UK.

 John Ben Snow, first came to the attention of Frank Woolworth when he was managing the Five and Ten Cent Store in Port Jervis, New York.
 At the time Store Managers were allowed to top up the company range with items that they had bought for themselves.
 Snow excelled.
 Many of his 'try-out' lines were adopted nationally.
 Frank Woolworth encouraged Snow to join his new British Company, luring him across the Atlantic with the promise of a Buying Job at Headquarters and a Directorship immediately.